TivNe-SLAM: Dynamic Mapping and Tracking via Time-Varying Neural Radiance Fields: RELATED WORK

-iMAP \cite{sucar2021imap} is the first dense real-time SLAM system that leverages an implicit neural scene representation and is able to solve the problem of camera localization.
-DROID-SLAM \cite{teed2021droid} can be trained only with monocular input and then directly applied to stereo or RGB-D input, it can obtain improved accuracy for stereo or RGB-D cases without retraining.
+\textbf{NeRF-based Static SLAM:} The power of NeRF in synthesizing photo-realistic novel views relies on accurate camera poses.
+Thus, some researchers integrate NeRF into SLAM. iNeRF \cite{yen2021inerf} is the first work to obtain camera poses by leveraging a carefully trained NeRF.
+BARF \cite{lin2021barf} further improves iNeRF, by proposing a method to simultaneously train a NeRF and estimate the camera poses. iMAP \cite{sucar2021imap} is the first dense real-time SLAM system based-on NeRFs and is able to estimate camera localization.
+DROID-SLAM \cite{teed2021droid} is only trained with monocular inputs and directly applied to stereo or RGB-D inputs, obtaining improved accuracy without retraining.
 NICE-SLAM \cite{zhu2022nice} adopts a local-update strategy and proposes a hierarchical and grid-based neural implicit encoding, but it requires a pre-trained model.
-Vox-Fusion \cite{yang2022vox} proposes an accurate and effective SLAM system based on sparse voxel octree.
-It combines voxel embedding to alleviate artifacts of voxel borders.
-NICER-SLAM ??? is the RGB-image-only dense SLAM system and it proposes a local adaptive transformation for signed distance functions (SDFs).
-Co-SLAM \cite{wang2023co} designs a joint coordinate and sparse grid encoding for input points.
+Vox-Fusion \cite{yang2022vox} adopts sparse voxel octree, and combines voxel embedding to mitigate artifacts of voxel borders.
+NICER-SLAM \cite{zhu2024nicer} is the RGB-only dense SLAM system and it proposes a local adaptive transformation for Signed Distance Functions (SDFs).
+Co-SLAM \cite{wang2023co} designs a joint coordinate and sparse grid encoding.
 GO-SLAM \cite{zhang2023go} proposes a real-time global pose optimization system that considers the complete history information of input frames and incrementally aligns all poses.

-However, there is a critical drawback for those existing NeRF-based SLAMs, that is all of these systems are based on the assumption of static scenes.
-Our framework aims to address this issue and construct the dynmic objects in the real-time.
+Despite the above algorithms achieving decent results for camera localization and scene reconstruction, they all rely on the assumption of a static scene.